Wesleyan Group Modern Slavery Act Statement

-In 2015 new legislation was introduced entitled the Modern Slavery Act 2015.
-Modern slavery encompasses slavery, servitude, human trafficking and forced labour.
-Wesleyan is committed to acting ethically and with integrity and transparency in all business dealings and to putting effective systems and controls in place to safeguard against any form of modern slavery taking place within the business or our supply chain.
-This statement represents our Group’s slavery and human trafficking statement for the 2020 financial year.
+Wesleyan is committed to acting ethically and with integrity and transparency in all business dealings, and to implementing effective systems and controls to safeguard against any form of modern slavery taking place within our business or our supply chain.
+Wesleyan has a zero tolerance to slavery and human trafficking.
+This statement represents our Group’s slavery and human trafficking statement for the financial year ending 31st December 2020.
 It applies to Wesleyan Assurance Society and all of its subsidiary companies, which form the Group.
-The Group includes Wesleyan Administration Services Ltd, Wesleyan Financial Services Ltd, Practice Plan Ltd, DPAS Ltd, Wesleyan Bank Ltd and any other subsidiary companies.
+The Group includes Wesleyan Administration Services Ltd, Wesleyan Financial Services Ltd, Practice Plan Ltd, DPAS Ltd, Wesleyan Bank Ltd, Wesleyan Unit Trust Managers Limited and any other subsidiary companies.
 Wesleyan Assurance Society is the overall Parent of the Group.

-We (Wesleyan Assurance Society) are a long-established mutual, founded in 1841 providing specialist financial advice and solutions to doctors, dentists, teachers and lawyers.
+We (Wesleyan Assurance Society) are a long established mutual founded in 1841, providing specialist financial advice and solutions to doctors, dentists and teachers.
 Being a mutual is integral to how we think about our business and the way we look after our members, customers and our communities.
-It means we can focus on their long-term needs and what’s right, rather than maximising short-term profitability for the benefit of shareholders.
-Apart from a very small operation based in Malta, the Wesleyan Group is entirely a UK-based group, with employees based in offices in:
+It means we can focus on their long-term needs and what’s right, rather than maximising short term profitability for the benefit of shareholders.
+Apart from a very small operation based in Malta (which was closed during 2020), the Wesleyan Group is entirely a UK based group with employees based in offices in:

 - New Malden